From BR Bullpen

 - Height 6' 1", Weight 183 lb.

 - Born February 14, 1870 in Putnam, CT USA

 - Died August 18, 1932 in Waterville, CT USA

 "Candy LaChance was perhaps the league's best-fielding first baseman. . .
 Possessed of a sour disposition . . .
 LaChance once challenged (Rube) Waddell to a wrestling match, which lasted an hour.
 Waddell finally pinned the exhausted LaChance . . ." - from the book 27 Men Out: Baseball's Perfect Games

 "George LaChance . . . was the receiving end of the famous Klobedanz-LaChance battery that was first heard of in a game against the Boston Players League team . . . in 1890 . . . he is a wonder in fielding bad throws and in handling balls where a long reach is required, and is sure on fly balls." - from the Reach Guide for 1902

 Although he is remembered by the name Candy LaChance, it appears that references to him in the press of his time typically referred to him as George LaChance.

-From 1902-05 he stayed in the American League, playing for the Boston Americans.
-His batting average gradually declined and for most of 1905 he was in the minors with Montreal.
+From 1902 to 1905 he stayed in the American League, playing for the Boston Americans.
+His batting average gradually declined and for most of 1905 he was in the minors with the Montreal Royals.
 He continued to play in the minors through 1908 but his average also gradually declined in the minors as he aged.
-In 1907-08 he was back in the Connecticut State League, where he had previously played in 1891.
+In 1907 and 1908 he was back in the Connecticut State League with the Waterbury Authors, where he had previously played in 1891.